SowdaminiN/streaming-03-rabbitmq/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
-How do you know?
-As long as the process is running, we cannot use this terminal for other commands.
+How do you know? - We will have to use ctrl-c to end the process As long as the process is running, we cannot use this terminal for other commands.

 ## Task 8.
 Open a New Terminal / Emit More Messages